What draws people on the inner quest? Many people think the spiritual quest call is a latent, primal desire. Do you hear this call?

 We also introduce analytical tools like The Enneagram of Personality, the suite of analytical reasoning tools, and comparative analysis.
 These processes are inspiring and transformational in their own right, but they are only the foundation.
 These are tools we will use throughout our journey.

 In the first phase, we identify our strengths and opportunities.
 We build a trusting community that facilitates sharing and helping.
-It’s the foundation to learn more advanced practices.
+It’s the foundation for learning more advanced practices.
 We find these types of tools in many ancient systems of self-development.

-Our awakening isn’t the goal, and it is the first step in opening our potential.
+Our awakening isn’t the goal; it is the first step in opening our potential.
 There are always higher levels of awareness that we can achieve.
-So, the stages of the Hero’s journey archetype are cyclical.
+So, the stages of a Hero’s journey archetype are cyclical.
 Sometimes you are using all three steps simultaneously.

 Second Step or Phase — Transforming